Overview

 • General stress

-Eclectic therapy often enables therapists to individualize their treatment plans and address co-occurring challenges that require unique therapeutic approaches.
+Eclectic therapy often enables therapists to individualize their therapy treatment plans and address co-occurring challenges that require unique therapeutic approaches.
 For example, someone with post-traumatic stress disorder may also experience alcohol use disorder.
-These conditions may be best addressed with a combination of brief eclectic therapy, support groups, and medication.
+These conditions may be best addressed with a combination of brief eclectic therapy, therapy support groups, and medication.

 Though eclectic therapy can be helpful for many people, there are certain conditions, such as phobias, that may respond best to singular treatment modalities.
 Therefore, a therapist can evaluate whether eclectic therapy is appropriate on a case-by-case basis.